 Eyewitness statements.
 Drivers and bystanders who may have seen the accident can provide eyewitness statements on your behalf to insurance carriers or a potential jury in a lawsuit.

 It is vital to have proof that the other driver was negligent.
 There is a good chance that the at-fault driver and their insurance company will try to place some of the blame for the incident on you in order to lower the amount of money they have to payout settlement.
-We can help you handle insurance claims.
+Our personal injury attorneys can help you handle insurance claims.

 Common Types of Auto Accident Collisions